 Read: “FILIPINO TEACHERS FOR KINDERGARTEN SCHOOLS,” SAYS FORMER MP FOR PHITSANULOK

 “When we were at the stage of recruiting teachers, I told them I wanted Filipino teachers in the project.
 Many reacted and advised me to choose American or British teachers.
 They said to choose native speakers because when native speakers talk, they talk naturally.
-And their accent is lot better than Filipinos too,” Dr. Warong said.
+And their accent is a lot better than Filipinos too,” Dr. Warong said.

 “True.
 I don’t have anything against native speakers, but I believe that accent didn’t play well on that belief.
 Singaporeans have this strong accent, but their country and their citizens are one of the most globally competitive people.
-Everyone has accent.
+Everyone has an accent.
 As long as other people can understand you, then there’s no problem in getting the message across,” Dr. Warong added.

-Note: This post is not intended to create a rift between native and non native English teachers.
+Note: This post is not intended to create a rift between native and non-native English teachers.
 This is a personal account of the conversation I had with former MP for Phitsanulok Dr. Warong.

 There are native speakers who are really great teachers.
 I met and worked with some of them.
-There are also non natives who are really good with their craft.
+There are also non-natives who are really good with their craft.
 Let’s leave it like that.